frnmst/mcmc-comparisons/README.md

 The same type of plot is done for the probabilities and has the purpose of determining the accuracy of the calculations.

-## Notes on running the tests
+## Notes on running the experiments

 ### Sequential version

-What follows id a pseudocode scheme for the sequential version
+What follows is a pseudocode scheme for the sequential version of one of the experiments

 ```
 for j = 0, j < $runs, j++: